-Cyber Security Awareness Month - Daily Tips, Week 2: Keep a Clean Machine

-Release Date: October 6, 2017 Media Contact: Jerad Albracht, 608-224-5007 Bill Cosh, Communications Director, 608-224-5020

-MADISON - In recognition of National Cyber Security Awareness Month, the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) will release a cyber safety tip each weekday in October, with each week addressing a different theme.
-The agency will release the daily tips through the Bureau of Consumer Protection's Facebook and Twitter accounts.

-To assist media partners that may wish to cover the cyber tip topics, DATCP will send out a release each Friday in October with the next week's messages.
-Media partners can contact Jerad Albracht (Senior Communications Specialist, 608-224-5007, jerad.albracht@wisconsin.gov) if they would like to speak with a Bureau of Consumer Protection representative about the campaign or about a specific tip.

-Cyber Security Awareness Month, Week 2: Keep a Clean Machine

-Monday, 10/9.
-Run a free computer security check, then build up your defenses

-Start out Cyber Security Awareness Month, Week #2 with a clean sweep of your computer system.
+Cyber Security Awareness Month - Daily Tips, Week 2: Keep a Clean Machine Release Date: October 4, 2018 Media Contact: Jerad Albracht, 608-224-5007 Bill Cosh, Communications Director, 608-224-5020 MADISON - In recognition of National Cyber Security Awareness Month, the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) will release a cyber safety tip each weekday in October, with each week addressing a different theme.
+The agency will release the daily tips through the Bureau of Consumer Protection's Facebook page and Twitter account.
+To assist media partners that may wish to cover the cyber tip topics, DATCP will send out a release each Thursday in October with the next week's messages.
+Media partners can contact Jerad Albracht (Senior Communications Specialist, 608-224-5007, jerad.albracht@wisconsin.gov) if they would like to speak with a Bureau of Consumer Protection representative about the campaign or about a specific tip. ### Cyber Security Awareness Month, Week 2: Keep a Clean Machine Monday, 10/8.
+Run a free computer security check, then build up your defenses Start Week #2 with a clean sweep of your computer system.
 At the end of the month, sweep it again and make a plan to do so regularly.

-StaySafeOnline.org has a listing of free security check services here: https://staysafeonline.org/stay-safe-online/free-online-security-checkups-tools/.
+StaySafeOnline.org has a list of free security check services.
 Now that you know where you stand, build up your protections for the future.
 Make sure you have up-to-date antivirus and anti-spyware software and a firewall.
 Set this software to update its protections regularly.
-Protect against intrusions and infections that can compromise your computer files or passwords by installing the latest security patches and bug fixes for your operating system and other software programs. #CyberAware
+Install the latest security patches and bug fixes for your operating system and applications in order to protect against intrusions and infections that could compromise your computer files or passwords. #CyberAware Tuesday, 10/9.

-Tuesday, 10/10.
 Backup, backup, backup.

-Halloween is scary.
-But do you know what's scarier?
-Losing all of your important files and your photos, music, and videos to a hard drive failure, accidental deletion, device theft, or "ransomware" scam (a type of malware that locks up your files until you pay the scammer).

-These things happen and there is often little you can do to get your files back after the fact.
+A hard drive failure, device theft, or "ransomware" scam (a type of malware that locks up your files until you pay the scammer) could cost you all of your important documents and your photos, music, and videos.
+These things do happen and there is often little you can do to get your files back after the fact.
 Don't let it happen to you.
 Backup your files fully and often.